ingeniamc/ingeniamotion/docs/what_is_ingeniamotion.rst

 What is Ingeniamotion?
 ======================

-Ingeniamotion is a library over ingenialink to work simply and easily with Ingenia's drives.
+Ingeniamotion is a library that works over ingenialink and aims to simplify the interaction with Igenia's drives.

 How it works?
 -------------

-All ingeniamotion functionalities works through class MotionController.
+All ingeniamotion functionalities works through the MotionController class.
 So, first of all we should instantiate a MotionController object.

 .. code-block:: python